-The MS-Geography, MS-Cartography/GIS (thesis option) and PhD-Geography are in-person, on-campus programs.
-The MS - Cartography/GIS (GIS Development Option) is delivered entirely online.
+The MS-Geography, MS-Cartography/GIS (thesis), and PhD-Geography are in-person, on-campus programs.

 Defining the Discipline of Geography

 Geographers study the complicated spatial patterns and processes that crisscross the face of the earth.
 These diverse phenomena - ranging from urban settlements to animal migrations and from geologic formations to global commodity flows - give the discipline an analytic breadth and a built-in trans-disciplinarity that is increasingly unique within the academy.
 In today's geography departments, it is not uncommon to find a geomorphologist describing fluvial migrations across Belizean floodplains while - in the next classroom - a social theorist lectures on the politics of gender in public spaces.
 And again, the topic under discussion in the next room may radically differ from both; it might concern glaciology, cartography, ethnography, information science, ecology, climatology, history, or globalization.
 In short, geographers seek to interpret, represent, and understand the world in ways that emphasize human and non-human spatial relations and processes.